loomio/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 **Invite non-members to a discussion**

-You can invite people from outside of your group to a specific thread by using _Invite to thread_ in the Thread Members panel, as depicted above.
+You can invite people from outside of your group to a specific thread by using **invite people**, at the bottom of the thread's context, as depicted above.
 They will have access to this thread alone and to no other part of your group.
 This can be useful if you have contracted an expert (e.g., a lawyer) and you would like to make the conversation accessible to your group.
 It helps you keep tidy records, saving you time and effort copying and pasting communications that have occurred outside of Loomio.

 **Inviting diverse participation**